Safe Foods to Eat When Everything Upsets Your Gut

 Cooked foods

 If raw foods are hard to digest, the simple solution is to cook them.
-Cooking foods helps break down some of the hard-to-digest nutrients and places less stress on the GI tract.
+Cooking foods helps break down some of the hard-to-digest fibers and nutrients and places less stress on the GI tract.
 I generally recommend aiming for around 70% of the food you eat to be cooked and 30% can be raw during the day.

 Anti-inflammatory fats

 Calming inflammation in your digestive system is an important step to better gut health.
-And one of the best anti-inflammatory foods you can eat are Omega-3 healthy fats.
+And one of the best anti-inflammatory foods you can eat are Omega-3 fats.
 I recommend trying to incorporate Omega 3’s with each of your main meals to help reduce inflammation.

 Aiming for macronutrient balance